 You can also recover liquidated damages, equal to the same amount you should receive as back pay.
 So, if your unpaid wages equals $2000, you can get liquidated damages of $2000 too.
 Therefore, at this point, you may be eligible for $4000 worth of compensation.
 Furthermore, you can recover actual expenses that you incurred because of the wage denial.

-You wouldn’t have needed to consider retaining the services of a Columbus unpaid wages attorney if not for your employer’s actions.
+You wouldn’t have needed to consider retaining the services of a Columbus unpaid wages lawyer if not for your employer’s actions.
 So, the business owners often have to bear the costs of legal services and other related issues.
 Consequently, your recoverable damages will include your lawyer’s fees.
 You can also claim the costs of filing your claim in court and printing documents.
 This class of damages is vital because it protects your total wages.

 Like most legal claims, you don’t have all the time in the world to file an Ohio unpaid wage claim.
 Statutes of Limitations specify specific periods within which you must institute your suit.
 If you don’t make an unpaid wages complaint early, you may lose your right to fair compensation and any additional expenses you incur.

 Under the Federal Labor Standards Act, you have only two years to file your action for unpaid wages.
 This time would start to count when you notice the illegal deduction.
 However, if the violation is repetitive, you have two years from the date of the last violation.
-Therefore, immediately after you discover a wage deduction, consider reaching out to an experienced attorney.
+Therefore, immediately after you discover a wage deduction, consider reaching out to an experienced Columbus unpaid wages attorney.
 An excellent lawyer may be able to help you institute your legal action early.

 An unlawful deduction may not be willful.
 Where you suffered intentional wage theft, you have three years to file a wage theft lawsuit.
 You can also recover the total amount of wages you lost.
 However, the issue would be how to identify willful violations.
 For instance, an employer willfully withheld your wages where they knew there was a deduction contrary to the law.
 However, despite this knowledge, they disregarded the law.